 First, one might argue that the kind of expectation at play in stereotypes is very different from the kind of expectation we talk about when we say that values engender expectations (i.e., that approving of a certain behaviour P from an agent a implies expecting such agent to behave as to P): the one is descriptive (or predictive, if you will), while the other is prescriptive.
-And while it is is true that expectations, in general, have no normative value, recent work by Knobe, Prasada and Newman (2013) reveals that, when dealing with social concepts, our expectations do have a strong normative dimension and, as S.J.
-Leslie has already noticed, this has direct consequences on the marginalisation of social groups.
-Thus, what we expect from women, men, etc. is not only descriptive of our very concept of men, women, etc. but has also a normative dimension about what makes someone a "real" woman, a "real", man, etc.
+And while it is is true that expectations, in general, have no normative value, recent work by Knobe, Prasada and Newman (2013) reveals that, when dealing with social concepts, our expectations do have a strong normative dimension, and S.J.
+Leslie has already noticed that this has direct consequences on the marginalisation of social groups, and in particular women.
+Thus, what we expect from women, men, etc. is not only descriptive of our very concept of men, women, etc. but has also a normative dimension about what makes someone a "real" woman, a "real", man, etc. (That is why they have called these "dual character concepts").

 The second issue is harder to deal with, for it is true that the paradox could be run "in reverse": when we expect people of certain groups to behave a certain way (the way that fits the corresponding stereotype) but also to not behave that way (because we disapprove of it) this could mean both that if you belong to any one of this groups, you cannot escape disapproval and that if you belong to any one of this groups, you cannot escape approval: if your behaviour fits the stereotype, your behaviour is approved precisely for conforming to social expectations, but if your behaviour challenges the stereotype, then it is approved of because the traits that conform the stereotype are devaluated in your context.
 So it should be a win-win situation for members of these groups.
-Yet, we know de facto that this is not so, so there must be a flaw in the previous reasoning.
-However, even though I have thought deeply about this I cannot find a way out that is not ad-hoc (for example, byarguing that disapproval tendencies are stronger than approval ones).
+Yet, we know de facto that this is not so, so there must be a flaw in my reasoning.

+I have thought about it and I cannot find a non ad-hoc way out, like arguing that disapproval tendencies are stronger than approval ones, so any help here would be greatly appreciated.

 III.
-An example: Feminism and Femininity
+An example: